Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 Removed sleep calls and clients seem to be working, more thorough testing will be conducted tomorrow Added infrastructure (debug print, sighandler, when server dies the clients die gracefully with it) ~ 2 hours

+### 2024-01-09 - Rounds
+Server rereads from clients after round ends, allowing for multiple rounds Deck established; last client's card is stored in the top of the deck in preparation for the next client to use